Spring Garden Revival

 Contact Braintree's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Braintree can access municipal mulch and yard waste programs coordinated by the Department of Public Works.
+Braintree residents benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
 Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
-A resident permit or sticker is required for participation.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable sourcing.
-Yard waste must be disposed of in biodegradable paper bags—plastic is prohibited per MassDEP guidelines.
-Brush should be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours and may require permits or fees for disposal.
-Municipal mulch is free or low-cost, while regional suppliers offer certified organic hardwood (30-50/cubic yard), shredded bark (35-60/cubic yard), and decorative stone (50-100/cubic yard).
-All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
+Residents must present a valid permit or sticker for access.
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable material sourcing.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
+The Transfer Station operates on set hours, with permits and fees required for certain services.
+Mulch is sourced from municipal programs (free or low-cost), regional suppliers (30-50/cubic yard hardwood, 35-60/cubic yard bark, 50-100/cubic yard stone), and sustainable local materials.
+All mulch must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
+For more information or to coordinate yard waste disposal:

 Braintree Department of Public Works